Rjesh2006/crypto-confidentiality-anonymity-guide/Architecting Privacy-Centric Communication Systems: A Flowchart Guide/flowchart.md

 # 📡🔐 Privacy in Communication Systems

-This repository explores **Privacy in Communication Systems**, covering encryption methods, authentication mechanisms, key establishment protocols, OSI/TCP model security mapping, and real-world use cases.
+This repository file explores **Privacy in Communication Systems**, covering encryption methods, authentication mechanisms, key establishment protocols, OSI/TCP model security mapping, and real-world use cases.
 The content is structured to help you understand how data is securely transmitted across different communication channels.

 At the bottom of this document, you’ll find a **flowchart diagram (SVG format)** that visualizes these concepts in an organized manner.